jewettaij/moltemplate/README.md

     pip install .
     #(now do something useful with moltemplate...)

-(You will have to "run source ~/moltemplate/venv/bin/activate" beforehand every time you want to run moltemplate.
+(You will have to enter "source ~/moltemplate/venv/bin/activate" into a terminal beforehand every time you want to run moltemplate.
 Virtual environments are
 [explained here](https://docs.python.org/3/tutorial/venv.html)
 If all this fails, then try installing moltemplate by manually updating your